bmolnar91/workbook/module_web_with_python.md

 #### What is a cursor in SQL?
 Why would you use one?

-A database cursor can be thought of as a _pointer_ to a specific row within a query result.
+A database cursor can be thought of as a **pointer** to a specific row within a query result.
 The pointer can be moved from one row to the next.

-Cursors let you perform actions on individual rows.
+Cursors let you perform actions on **individual rows**.

+Think of it this way: a **SQL result is like a bag**, you get to hold a whole bunch of rows at once, but not any of them individually; whereas, a **cursor is like a pair of tweezers**.
+With it, you can reach into the bag and grab a row, and then move onto the next.

+Psycopg is the most popular PostgreSQL _database adapter_ for the Python programming language.
+It features cursors like `DictCursor` and `RealDictCursor`.

 #### What are database indexes?
 When to use?